-(c) Currency of payment - If any claim relating to the 1992 or the 2002 ISDA Master Agreement and the related ISDA transaction(s) were to come before the English or the New York courts, a key question would be whether the contractual intention was for the currency of payment to be (i) the single European currency or (ii) the currency of the Departing State from time to time.
-This would be determined by reference to the definition of Euro in the 2000 or 2006 ISDA Definitions in the context of the specific transaction (see the text box "ISDA Definition of Euro").
+(c) Currency of payment - If any claim relating to the 1992 or the 2002 ISDA Master Agreement and the related ISDA transaction(s) were to come before the English or the New York courts, a key question would be whether the contractual intention was for the currency of payment to be (i) the single European currency or (ii) the currency of Greece from time to time.
+This would be determined by reference to the definition of euro in the 2000 or 2006 ISDA Definitions in the context of the specific transaction (see the text box "ISDA Definition of euro").

-We think it is likely that the English and the New York courts would interpret the ISDA definition of Euro to mean the single European currency established under EMU, rather than the currency of the Departing State from time to time (so that it would not be the law of the Departing State which supplies the lex monetae for the purposes of the Agreement).
-However, we do not rule out the possibility that a different interpretation could be given if other factors are present, for example if an ISDA transaction is designed to hedge risk arising in the Departing State and payment is required to be made in the Departing State.
-What is certain is that both the English and the New York courts would be aware that any decision they reached as to the proper interpretation of the ISDA definition of Euro would impact not only the particular ISDA transaction under consideration but more generally the over-the-counter derivatives market globally.
+We think it is likely that the English and the New York courts would interpret the ISDA definition of euro to mean the single European currency established under EMU, rather than the currency of Greece from time to time (so that it would not be Greek law which supplies the lex monetae for the purposes of the Agreement).
+However, we do not rule out the possibility that a different interpretation could be given if other factors are present, for example if an ISDA transaction is designed to hedge a risk arising in Greece and payment is required to be made in Greece.
+What is certain is that both the English and the New York courts would be aware that any decision they reached as to the proper interpretation of the ISDA definition of euro would impact not only the particular ISDA transaction under consideration but more generally the over-the-counter derivatives market globally.